waldesem/Web-Personal-DB/README.md

 # StaffSec

-StaffSec is a web interface for managing a candidate database.
+StaffSec is a web interface for managing a candidates database.

 ### The technology stack used in this project: